 You want to stay on the right side of the law, of course, so before you go it is important to research the rules of the road in every country you are going to be visiting (and those you might need to drive through as the result of diversions or other emergencies).

 Some of the greatest variations you are likely to encounter are speed limits in different European countries – especially if yours is a larger motorhome.
 And don’t let variable speed limits catch you out.

-In some countries, the rules may be especially quirky and convoluted, as the AA points out with reference to Spain, for example, where some one-way streets allow parking on the side of the street where houses have odd numbers on odd days of the month – and the side where house numbers are even, on even days of the month;
+In some countries, the rules may be especially quirky and convoluted.
+In Spain, for example, some one-way streets allow parking on the side of the street where houses have odd numbers on odd days of the month – and the side where house numbers are even, on even days of the month.

 Driving your motorhome in Europe expands your horizons, of course, but make sure that you go thoroughly prepared.
 And, as a final reminder, before you set off on your adventures in a motorhome, just double-check you have all the right documentation.